dxw/playbook/guides/support-and-on-call.md

 are running correctly and effectively.

-As with in-hours support, we use monitoring and alerts to notify you an issue occurs and provide [run-books] to help you respond.
+As with in-hours support, we use monitoring and alerts to notify you an issue occurs and provide [runbooks] to help you respond.
 The difference to in-hours support is that you’ll only be alerted when [a high-severity issue](https://docs.google.com/document/d/1Y_uhCQEKyyFyDI_oM-FhAf4LyvFIziTfOtwPfi8LqOs/edit) occurs, and you aren’t expected to take action out of hours unless alerted.